Bitcoin to US Dollar Exchange Rate

 - Major buyers.
 Large organizations and speculators have a significant effect on the price of bitcoin, and some experts estimate that of bitcoin’s approximately $160 billion market, a majority of coins might be owned by relatively few organizations and individuals.

 Why is bitcoin’s currency code sometimes BTC and sometimes XBT?Because bitcoin is a decentralized currency, the standards that dictate how to refer to it are still forming.

 In its earliest days, bitcoin’s currency code was BTC.
 With its growing acceptance as a legitimate currency, though, the International Standards Organization (ISO) decided to designate bitcoin’s notation as XBT.
 Why the “X”?
 If a currency is not associated with a specific country or government, its three-letter note starts with an “X”.

 However, XBT has yet to gain much adoption beyond the banking and finance industries.
 BTC seems to be what the everyday person and most enthusiasts prefer.
 As bitcoin’s legitimacy (and the general public’s interest in it) increases, you’ll continue to see references to both BTC and XBT until one eventually sticks as the standard.

 A short history of bitcoin prices

-The very first bitcoin transaction took place on January 12, 2009, from creator Satoshi Nakamoto to developer Hal Finney.
+The very first bitcoin transaction took place on January 12, 2009, between creator Satoshi Nakamoto and developer Hal Finney.
 On October 5, online publication New Liberty Standard pegged the bitcoin exchange rate at 1 USD = 1,309.03 BTC — a calculation based on the cost of electricity for a computer to create bitcoins.

 July 2010 brought the founding of Mt.
 Gox, a bitcoin exchange that would eventually grow into the largest player in the market.
 We’ll start our bitcoin price history in 2011, using figures from CoinDesk’s price index.